-- Monday, Aug.
-1 from 10 - 11 a.m. - Virtual - Registration is required.
+- Saturday, Aug.
+19 from 2 - 3 p.m. - Virtual - Registration is required.

 - Saturday, Aug.
-21 from 10 - 11 a.m. - Virtual - Registration is required.
+26 from 1 - 4 p.m. - Virtual - Registration is required.

 Have you checked out our digital archive?
 PPLD's Digital Collections features historic photographs, pamphlets, manuscripts, maps, oral histories, films and more that highlight the rich history of the Pikes Peak region.
 The materials come from the Special Collections of Pikes Peak Library District, housed in the 1905 Carnegie Library in downtown Colorado Springs.

 Pikes Peak NewsFinder is our local historical newspaper index.
 This index contains citations to and scanned images of local news articles and obituaries from the Colorado Springs Gazette and other local newspapers from as early as the 1870s!

 Need homework help?
 Check out our Colorado Homework Help page to get started with biographies, databases, and recommended websites.

 Check some kids books about Colorado history, learn more.